-- Explicitly states employing entities, including school districts, county offices of education, charter schools or state special schools, must honor a transfer request from a previous district made at any time during the employee's employment with the subsequent district. - Removes the requirement that an employee whose employment was terminated must accept a new covered position in the following school year to qualify for sick leave transfer. - Requires unused sick leave to be transferred between school employers in days, not hours. - Mandates that the former employer provide the following information in response to a request for transfer from the subsequent employer: - o The name and identification number for the employee requesting transfer. - o The contact information of the former and subsequent employers. - o The time period of service, including start and end date. - o The number of days of leave of absence to be transferred, including fractions. - The signature of the person completing and verifying accuracy, including their name, title and contact information. - Provides that these changes are applicable for employees moving between different types of employers, including school and community college districts, charter schools, state special schools, county offices of education, the Commission on Teacher Credentialing for certificated employees and the Department of Education for professional education positions. - Stipulates that charter schools are not exempt from these provisions.
+- Explicitly states employing entities, including school districts, county offices of education or state special schools, must honor a transfer request from a previous district made at any time during the employee's employment with the subsequent district. - Removes the requirement that an employee whose employment was terminated must accept a new covered position in the following school year to qualify for sick leave transfer. - Requires unused sick leave to be transferred between school employers in days, not hours. - Mandates that the former employer provide the following information in response to a request for transfer from the subsequent employer: - o The name and identification number for the employee requesting transfer. - o The contact information of the former and subsequent employers. - o The time period of service, including start and end date. - o The number of days of leave of absence to be transferred, including fractions. - The signature of the person completing and verifying accuracy, including their name, title and contact information. - Provides that these changes are applicable for employees moving between different types of employers, including school and community college districts, state special schools, county offices of education, the Commission on Teacher Credentialing for certificated employees and the Department of Education for professional education positions.

-Discussion
+Discussion: